AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 planets, sun and stars) the pressure of matter is

-negligible with respect to its density (quantity r .c 2 ) and therefore the pressure
+negligible with respect to its density (quantity r .c2) and therefore the pressure

 almost does not contribute to the curvature of